-4. We assemble the rectangles (equilateral triangles) to the polycube.
-By scaling the polycube along x-axis, y-axis, and z-axis, respectively, we make its holonomy compatible to the conditions in Theorem 3.5.
+4) We assembly the rectangles (equilateral triangles) to the polycube.
+By scaling the polycube along x-axis,y-axis and z-axis respectively, we make its holonomy compatible to the conditions in Theorem 3.5.

-For more details for constructing polycubes (especially for high genus models), we refer readers to [38].
+For more details for constructing polycubes (especially for high-genus models), we refer readers to [38].

-Fig. 1 illustrates several remeshing results based on the metric compensation.
-Figs. 1a and 1b show a 3-RoSy field and a 4-RoSy field on the Buddha model, respectively.
-In Fig. 1c, a flat cone metric deforms the mesh in the shape of an obelisk, which induces a mixed 4-RoSy and 3-RoSy field on the mesh.
-Fig. 1d shows a mixed quadrilateral and triangle tessellation based on the flat cone metric illustrated in Fig. 1c.
-As illustrated, we construct a 12-Rosy field on the Buddha model with nine singularities.
-The curvatures are 90 degrees for the bottom 4 singularities, 60 degrees for the middle 4 cones, and 120 degrees for the apex.
+Figure 1 illustrates several remeshing results based on the metric compensation.
+Frame (a) and (b) show a 3-RoSy field and a 4-RoSy field on the buddha model respectively.
+In frame (c), a flat cone metric deforms the mesh in the shape of an obelisk, which induces a mixed 4-RoSy and 3-RoSy field on the mesh.
+Frame (d) shows a mixed quadrilateral and triangle tessellation based on the flat cone metric illustrated in Frame (c).
+As illustrated, we construct a 12-Rosy field on the Buddha model with 9 singularities.
+The curvatures are 90 degrees for the bottom 4 singularities, 60 degrees for the middle 4 cones and 120 degrees for the apex.
 On the pyramid of the obelisk, we show the 3-RoSy field; on the rest part of the obelisk, we show the 4-RoSy field.
-Fig. 1e shows a quad remeshing result corresponding to the field in Fig. 1b.
+Frame (e) shows a quad-remeshing result corresponding to the field in Frame (b).
 Note that some cone singularities around the shoulder are negative, which can be handled by our method consistently.
-The Celtic knot in Fig. 1f is constructed based on the quad remeshing in Fig. 1e.
+The Celtic knot in Frame (f) is constructed based on the quad-remeshing in frame